DA-Irosh-Fernando/Youden-s-J-statistic-in-constructing-a-decision-tree-classifier/README.md

 **4) DecisionTreeClassifer_top_3_features.py**
 =============================================
 Uses sklearn’s DecisionTreeClassifier with the 3 features from the dataset having the highest J score to construct a Decision Tree Classifier.
-Outcome scores are generated using Gini, Entropy and Log-loss functions (needs commenting and uncommenting the relevant instruction accordingly).
+Outcome scores are generated using Gini, Entropy and Log-loss functions (lines 55-61: needs commenting and uncommenting the relevant instruction accordingly).
 Note that the outcome scores are written to a csv file to be used in ROC curve analysis using Stata statistical software later.
 However, there are phyton libraries including MLstatkit and roc_comparison which can be used to do a similar analysis.